tristanbatchler/tbat.me/_posts/2024-11-09-godot-golang-mmo-part-3.md

 Feel free to adjust the colors to your liking!

 ## Adding the log to the main scene
-Back to the main scene, we can now add a new Log node under the root node node.
+Back to the main scene, we can now add a new Log node under the root node.
 Simply right-click the root node and select **Add Child Node** and then **Log**.
 ![Godot Add Log Node](/assets/css/images/posts/2024/11/09/add_log_node.png)

 Using the anchor presets again, we can set the log to take up the bottom half of the screen by choosing **Bottom Wide** and then dragging the top of the log node to the middle of the screen.
 Don't worry if it's not perfect, this is just a prototype which will be replaced with a more sophisticated UI later on.